alinex/node-monitor/README.md

 -------------------------------------------------
 The controller may do some actions:

-- inform on console/log (each analysation)
+- inform on console/log (each analyzation)
 - inform per email (on state change)
 - send web request (on state change)
 - try to repair (not implemented, yet)

+All these are triggered using the configuration rules described above.

 Roadmap